 Swim with the Giant Cuttlefish is a new tour in South Australia that takes you snorkelling with the amazing giant cuttlefish at Stony Point, located on the coastline of the Upper Spencer Gulf Marine Park in Whyalla.
-Their two-day tour itinerary is packed with added benefits that include exclusive cuttlefish insights by a marine expert, sightseeing through the wilderness of the Southern Flinders Ranges and hiking along the rugged Alligator Gorge in the Mount Remarkable National Park.
+Their two-day tour itinerary, which has departures available to book during the cuttlefish migration season in July, is packed with added benefits that include exclusive cuttlefish insights by a marine expert, sightseeing through the wilderness of the Southern Flinders Ranges and hiking along the rugged Alligator Gorge in the Mount Remarkable National Park.
 The tour includes return transport from Adelaide and all equipment.

 Swim with humpback whales at Ningaloo

-This year is the first season of swimming with humpbacks on Australia’s Coral Coast after their trial last year.
-The Ningaloo Reef in Western Australia is an existing hot spot for swimming with the whale sharks, and operators have now extended their seasons (March - July in Exmouth and March to June in Coral Bay) to accommodate for the humpback migration (July to October annually).
-The tours will be full day tours and kept very small (maximum of ten people) and your interactions with the whales will be on the whale's terms, keeping the experience safe.
+Ningaloo Reef in Western Australia is an existing hot spot for swimming with whale sharks, and operators have now extended their seasons (March - July in Exmouth and March to June in Coral Bay) to accommodate for the humpback migration (July to October annually).
+The tours will be full day tours and kept very small with a maximum of ten people, and your interactions with the whales will be on the whale's terms, keeping the experience safe.
 If the humpbacks behaviour and the weather allows, you'll be able to get in the water with them.
 There are numerous operators that run tours, including Ocean Eco Adventures and Coral Bay Ecotours.

 Swim with sharks (no cages!) at Shark Bay

-In this new experience, you can dive - without the cage - in Western Australia’s Shark Bay — Australia’s westernmost point where some 29 species of shark lurk.
+In this new experience, you can dive - without the cage - in Western Australia’s Shark Bay where some 29 species of shark lurk.
 The marine scientists who run Ocean Park have started offering shark dives and even PADI dive certificate training with tiger sharks, sandbar sharks (one of the biggest coastal sharks in the world) hammerheads, lemon sharks (stocky and powerful sharks and can grow to over three metres in length) and more in their shark lagoon.
-The shark dive experience lasts around 2 hours, includes all dive equipment and training and SCUBA diving and shark awareness briefings meaning there is no previous experience required.
-If you want to see these sharks in the wild then Shark Bay Dive & Marine Safaris run SCUBA diving, snorkeling and scenic tours to Steep Point and Dirk Hartog Island.”
+No previous experience is required for this shark dive experience, which lasts around 2 hours and includes all dive equipment, SCUBA diving training, and a shark awareness briefing.
+If you want to see these sharks in the wild then Shark Bay Dive & Marine Safaris run diving, snorkeling and scenic tours to Steep Point and Dirk Hartog Island.